-Syndicate 5623 comprises a group of members of the Society of Lloyd's that underwrites reinsurance business in the London Market.
-The address of the syndicate's managing agent is given on page 45.
-These syndicate annual accounts have been prepared in accordance with the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 ('the Regulations') and applicable Accounting Standards in the United Kingdom and the Republic of Ireland, Financial Reporting Standard 102 'FRS 102' and the applicable Accounting Standard on insurance contracts, Financial Reporting Standard 103 'FRS 103'.
+Syndicate 6107 ('the syndicate') comprises a group of members of the Society of Lloyd's that underwrites reinsurance business in the London Market.
+The address of the syndicate's managing agent is given on page 49.
+These syndicate annual accounts have been prepared in accordance with the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 (the Regulations) and applicable Accounting Standards in the United Kingdom and the Republic of Ireland, Financial Reporting Standard 102 'FRS 102' and the applicable Accounting Standard on insurance contracts, Financial Reporting Standard 103 'FRS 103'.